|

 may result in a loss of magnitude and/or precision.

-representation of the argumentpublic static byte byteValue(int f)
+float representation of the argumentpublic static byte byteValue(int f)

-to a byte
+float to a byte as would happen

 in a casting operation specified by